 Alexanders Bar and Kitchen

 Alexander’s is a relatively new addition to the Skipton culinary landscape.
 Making a big impression for their unique style, Alexanders has an air of class which it carries through to its service, food and drinks offering.
 Their Head Chef is passionate and cooks up what are fast becoming some of Skipton’s favourite dishes.
-And if all that wasn’t enough, their roof terrace offers a spectacular surrounding for al fresco dining, which is somewhat unique to the area.
+And if all that wasn’t enough, their terrace offers a spectacular surrounding for al fresco dining experience, which is somewhat unique to the area.
 They have an eclectic menu with dishes inspired by many different influences, and they even host special events such as their Grand Tour Supper Club, which invites guests to explore various cuisines from across the globe.

 “Saw Alexander’s on Trip Advisor so thought we’d try it.
 I loved the look of the terrace overlooking the river.
 When we arrived we were pleasantly surprised.
 We loved it.
 It was cold so could not sit outside which was a disappointment but the interior is very smart.
 The food didn’t disappoint either.
 The service was excellent and quick.
 We were so surprised to see a place like this in Skipton.
 It is more like a venue you would find in Leeds.
 We will definitely be back.”

 The Angel At Hetton

 No list of restaurants in Skipton would be complete without a mention of The Angel Inn at Hetton.
 Although The Angel has recently changed hands, they still have one of the brightest Head Chefs in the region.
 The food at The Angel is, to describe it simply, delicious.
 The fact that they are the holders of two coveted AA Rosettes speaks volumes about the passion for food and service which Pascal and his team hold.
 If you’re looking for something special, The Angel should be at the top of your list.
 In terms of menu, you can expect to find a myriad of British classics, including, Starter: Assiette of Guinea – £9.50.
 Main – Harissa Roasted Monkfish – £22.00.